Meet Your Department Directors / Friday, 2/2/2024, 10-11am

 Please visit and be sure to bookmark on your browser: https://architecture.academyart.edu

 Your success in online classes relies heavily on the effort you make to communicate.
-Make it a priority to regularly dialogue with your teachers EACH week during the semester, by attending weekly office hours (many questions get asked and answered there) or otherwise.
+Make it a priority to regularly dialogue with your teachers EACH week during the semester, by attending weekly office hours (many questions get asked and answered there).
 Correspond with your teachers regarding any challenges or questions you may have in completing or understanding your work.
-Don’t be afraid to ask questions, especially if you are not understanding something – questions count as participation, and everyone in your class will benefit from your questions!
+Don’t be afraid to ask questions, especially if you are not understanding something.
+Questions count as participation, and everyone in your class will benefit from your questions!

 FIRST SEMESTER STUDENTS

 First year undergraduate students taking ARH 110 Studio 1 Conceptual Design and/or ARH 170 Projective Drawing and Perspective will need the following equipment, software, and supplies.